Voting 3rd Party

 Things are just so bad, maybe it's time to burn it down.
 Viva la revolution!

 Revolution sounds radical, and feels like a stronger commitment to change than radical reform.
-But revolutions don't guarantee progress.
-Especially if there isn't a majority backing that revolution.
+But progress isn't guaranteed.
+Especially if there isn't majority support.

-Until the harm done by tearing down a society is less than the harm created by reforming a broken system, revolution cannot be justified.
+Until tearing things down causes less than the harm created by reforming a broken system, revolution cannot be justified.
 The risk must outweigh the cost

 It's just that things have been broken for so long, and nothing is getting fixed!

 Things are not where they need to be, and we're moving far slower than we should to fix things.
-But progress is happening.
-I cannot think of a demographic that is fundamentally worse off today than they were 60 years ago.
+But progress is happening

-While it is frustrating, it's important to realize that change has to happen at all levels.
-Especially on the federal and state levels, those changes should be implemented cautiously and methodically, which takes time
+While it is frustrating, it's important to realize that change has to happen at all levels

 Getting things wrong at those levels can cause immense harm, even if well intended.